ErikReider/SwayNotificationCenter/README.md

 To reload the config, you'll need to run `swaync-client --reload-config`

 The main CSS style file is located in `/etc/xdg/swaync/style.css`.
 Copy it over to your `~/.config/swaync/` folder to customize without needing root access.
+For more advanced/larger themes, I recommend that you use the SCSS files from source and customize them instead.
+To use the SCSS files, compile with `sassc`.

 **Tip**: running swaync with `GTK_DEBUG=interactive swaync` will open a inspector window that'll allow you to see all of the CSS classes + other information.

 ## Toggle Buttons